Search

 • Ingredients: 2 apples, a handful of blueberries.

 • Method: Peel and chop the apples, then cook them with the blueberries until soft.
 Mash or blend for a slightly textured puree.
-This combination offers antioxidants and a delightful taste.
+You will get antioxidants and a tasty flavor with this combo.

 5. Butternut Squash and Cinnamon Puree: